 Compared to other equipment manufacturers, John Deere leads the way in workplace safety.
 And, surprisingly, we have injury rates below those common even in non-manufacturing sectors.

-Included are 37 Deere units that earned the organization's Occupational Excellence Achievement Award.
-This award recognizes units that have no fatalities and report injury and illness rates that are less than half the average of organizations whose employees do the same kind of work.
-The rates are calculated by the U.S. Bureau of Labor Statistics using 2013 safety performance figures.
+Included are 38 John Deere units that earned the organization's Occupational Excellence Achievement Award.
+This award recognizes units that have no fatalities and report lost-time case rates equal to or less than half the rate for their industry.
+The lost-time case rates are calculated using 2014 safety performance figures.

-Two units earned the National Safety Council Industry Leader Award: Deere & Company, Unit 90, Moline, Illinois, and John Deere Seeding Group, Valley City, North Dakota.
+Two units earned the National Safety Council's Industry Leader Award: John Deere Olathe, in Kansas, and the North American Parts Distribution Center in Milan, Illinois.
 The award recognizes the top 5% of recipients of the Occupational Excellence Achievement Award.

-Here are the Deere units that earned the National Safety Council's Occupational Excellence Achievement Award:
+In addition, a number of Deere units earned the National Safety Council's Occupational Excellence Achievement Award.
+They are:

 Parts Distribution Locations